TalalBadreddine/LuWebsite/GITHUB_STUFF.md

 * git push origin new-feature (This will merge the new branch to the Main branch, it will evenually lead to a merge conflict but we will deal with it later)

 * git fetch origin (Update remote Repository)
+* git pull origin (Gets the new updates from main)